Identification, Images, & Information

 Female:

-How to Know the Spiders says the general color is dull yellow to greenish brown.
+How to Know the Spiders (1) says the general color is dull yellow to greenish brown.

-The image above shows the exact carapace pattern in that book and matches the coloring description.
-However, the abdomen pattern does not match for helluo.
 In that guide the abdomen is shown as dark with little pattern except a slightly dark longitudinal stripe toward the front of the abdomen like the image below:

-See an illustration of H. helluo here.
+See an illustration of T. helluo here.

 See images of female and male here.